ofjake/Curriculum-Vitae/README.md

 ## This repository contains my current resume in .pdf and .docx formats.

 ##### Feedback:
-I welcome any feedback or suggestions for improving this repository.
+I welcome any feedback or suggestions.